MachineHunter/SafeExecute/README_EN.md

 ![](./img/callMessageBoxA.png)

-About what we try to do in SafeExecute is that instead of getting the real "MessageBoxA", we covered the address of "MessageBoxA_Hook" ,which is our contribution in SafeExecute.dll, over the address of "MessageBoxA".
+About what we try to do in SafeExecute Samurai is that instead of getting the real "MessageBoxA", we covered the address of "MessageBoxA_Hook" ,which is our contribution in SafeExecute.dll, over the address of "MessageBoxA".
 The process during runtime will become like the image below.

 ![](./img/callHookedMessageBoxA.png)

 You may somehow wonder what is inside "MessageBoxA_Hook", before calling the real "MessageBoxA" we added a message box that contains "yes" and "no" with some knowledge about the function calls being hooked, in that case users can figure out whether to continue or not by themselves, without any third-party's suggestions or judgements.
-If the user chooses not to continue, SafeExecute will easily call "ExitProcess" at that moment and end the process.
+If the user chooses not to continue, SafeExecute Samurai will easily call "ExitProcess" at that moment and end the process.

-In many cases, SafeExecute will hook out many Windows APIs because of the wide variety of functionalities in a program or executable.
+In many cases, SafeExecute Samurai will hook out many Windows APIs because of the wide variety of functionalities in a program or executable.
 You can still continue running by clicking "yes" every time a hook pops up, to make it personalize we also added a checklist which users can choose what kind of Windows API should be hooked, and the others will not.

-I hope you enjoy using SafeExecute.
+I hope you enjoy using SafeExecute Samurai.
 Good Luck!